Uspizig/WifiWallSwitch/README.md

-An AirQuality EInk WallSwitch that measures your Air Quality, measures Temperature, detects movement, measures Light Conditions... and many more.
+A WallSwitch with a clever EINK Display that measures your Air Quality, measures Temperature, detects movement, measures Light Conditions... and many more.
 And the Best of all: "It can be your own LOCAL Voice Assistant or MediaPlayer"

 This Device perfectly integrates in your Smart Home (e.g. HomeAssistant or IO Broker).
+No permanent backlight On Display that disturbs your sleep.
+Just a brillant E-Ink Display with outstanding contrast and some Buttons that you can feel when you swipe over with your plam.
 A lightweight Design with a perfect WAF Factor.
+Fits on your Desktop or on your wall.
-The device can be programmed, adapted and indiviudalised by YOU.
+The device can be programmed, adapted, hacked, tinkered and individualised by YOU.
-Your want to push boundries even further: Use Arduino and do a deep Dive in Ultra low Power Mode.
+You want to push boundries even further: Use Arduino and do a deep Dive in Ultra Low Power Mode.
 The Battery might run for Years with an intelligent Power Gateing.

 <img src="/Pictures/WhiteHiddenButtonsCase/ProductSideAbove.jpg" alt="Side View of WifiWallSwitch with EINK Screen and Design Buttons.
 Ambient Light OFF" title="Product View of WifiWallSwitch with disabled RGB LEDs">

-Ambient Light On:
+Eight Ambient Light LEDs can give you a visuel quick feedback if needed:
 <img src="Pictures/WhiteHiddenButtonsCase/IMG20240105185650.jpg" alt="Side View of WifiWallSwitch with EINK Screen and Design Buttons.
 Ambient Light ON" title="Product View of WifiWallSwitch with enabled RGB LEDs">

-Close Up View
+Close Up View of an Development sample with a minor defective Display
 <img src="Pictures/WhiteHiddenButtonsCase/ProductSideAbove.jpg" alt="Close Up Side View of WifiWallSwitch with EINK Screen and Design Buttons" title="Product View of WifiWallSwitch wit 2.7" EINK Screen">